ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

   / detail /        -2: "No key could be found for this kid value" }
 ~~~

+Implementations MAY return other errors, so long as they are valid {{RFC9290}} objects.

 If the `kid` values used by the service (`{kid_value}` in the request above) are not URL-safe, the endpoint MUST accept the base64url encoding of the `kid` value, without padding, in the URL instead.